Sony A5100 vs A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the A5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A5100 and the A7R III are recent models that are part of the current product line-up.
-The A5100 replaced the earlier Sony A5000, while the A7R III followed on from the Sony A7R II.
+The A5100 is a recent model that features in the current product line-up of Sony.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So what conclusions can be drawn?
 Which of the two cameras – the Sony A5100 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.